 HTTP2 is binary, instead of textual.
 Known as the binary framing layer, this protocol is compatible with the HTTP/1.1 version.
 Status codes, methods, and headers have not undergone any changes.

 Binary protocols are more simpler, efficient to parse and less error-prone compared to textual protocols.
 This also means that it is much more efficient on the wire.
-Textual protocols have a lot of implementation complexity as they have to cover issues like string delimiters, whitespace handling , extra characters etc. These have also been the source of a number of security issues.
+Textual protocols have a lot of implementation complexity.
+They have to cover issues like string delimiters, whitespace handling , extra characters etc. These have also been the source of a number of security issues.
 A binary protocol avoids all these issues.
-Another advantage of the binary protocol is that it breaks communication down into frames which helps to carry all communication over a single TCP connection, which remains open throughout a conversation.
+Another advantage of the binary protocol is that it breaks communication down into frames.
+This helps carry all communication over a single TCP connection, which remains open throughout a conversation.
 This open up oppurtunities to optimize the communication channel further.
 However, with this change, it is no longer human readable without using tools like wireshark to decode the protocol.
 You cannot simply telnet to port 80 and fire out manually formed requests anymore.
-If you are an Ops person this will not make you happy but the other features allow you to detect TCP congestion control and other issues quickly.
+If you are an Ops person this will not make you happy.
+However the other features allow you to detect TCP congestion control and other issues quickly.

 HTTP 1.1 introduced the concept of pipelining.
 HTTP pipelining allows the browser to make multiple requests immediately without waiting for the previous request’s response to return.
 However the responses will will need to be ordered in the same sequnce as the requests and have to be returned in full.
 HTTP/1.1 pipelining never really took off and browser and server support is limited.
 None of the major browers support pipelining due to ‘Head of line queueing’ issues, buggy proxies, incorrect server support and performance issues.
 Sample these issues from chrome and Safari.